varnerlab/CHEME-5760-Decisions-Book/unit-2-uncertainty/risk.md

 ## Arrow-Pratt model
 The [Arrow-Pratt risk aversion model](https://en.wikipedia.org/wiki/Risk_aversion) is a widely used framework in economics and decision theory for measuring and analyzing individuals' risk preferences {cite}`Hanson-1970`.
 Proposed by economists [Kenneth Arrow](https://en.wikipedia.org/wiki/Kenneth_Arrow) and [John W. Pratt](https://en.wikipedia.org/wiki/John_W._Pratt), this model quantifies the degree of risk aversion by examining how individuals' utility functions respond to changes in wealth and uncertainty {cite}`Pratt-1964`.

-The Arrow-Pratt measures absolute and relative risk aversion, which allows decision-makers to assess the sensitivity of individuals to risk, informing optimal decision-making strategies in various domains, such as finance, insurance, and investment ({prf:ref}`defn-arrow-pratt-model`):
+The Arrow-Pratt model measures absolute and relative risk aversion, which allows decision-makers to assess the sensitivity of individuals to risk, informing optimal decision-making strategies in various domains, such as finance, insurance, and investment ({prf:ref}`defn-arrow-pratt-model`):

 ````{prf:definition} Arrow-Pratt model
 :label: defn-arrow-pratt-model